 What we think: For this round of the Casper vs Tuft Needle review, the Tuft and Needle mattress wins due to its excellent pressure relief, slight bounce, and ability to minimize motion transfer, thanks to its simple yet effective dual-layered foam design.

-Temperature regulation in a mattress is vital when it comes to getting quality sleep, particularly in foam beds which have a history of retaining heat.
-Many sleepers get hot in bed, some more than others, so choosing a mattress that addresses this head-on can be very beneficial for your overall comfort level.
+Temperature regulation is vital when it comes to getting quality sleep, particularly in foam beds which have a history of retaining heat.
+Many sleepers get hot in bed, some more than others.
+Choosing a mattress that addresses the needs of hot sleepers can be very beneficial for your overall comfort level.